dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the historical archive for older case studies.** New, active issues should be logged in `A11.
 DCE - Regression Case Studies.md`.
 This separation keeps the primary document focused and manageable in size.

 ## 2. Case Studies

 ---

+### Case Study 041: Malformed JSON Array in LLM Responses

+-   **Artifacts Affected:** `src/client/utils/response-parser.ts`
+-   **Cycles Observed:** C65
+-   **Symptom:** When using "Demo Mode" with a local vLLM, many responses fail to parse.
+The parser reports a generic failure, even though the response appears to be mostly correct JSON.
+-   **Root Cause Analysis (RCA):** The LLM, while correctly generating the `summary` and `course_of_action` fields, was frequently failing to generate a valid JSON array for the `files` property.
+Instead of a comma-separated list of objects within `[]`, it would often output a series of concatenated, independent JSON objects, sometimes with extra closing braces.
+This malformed structure caused the standard `JSON.parse()` call to fail.
+-   **Codified Solution & Best Practice:**
+    1.  **Implement a Hybrid Parser:** A single parsing strategy is too brittle for inconsistent LLM output.
+The parser was refactored into a multi-stage process.
+    2.  **Stage 1 (Strict JSON):** Attempt to parse the entire string with `JSON.parse()`.
+This handles the "perfect" cases.
+    3.  **Stage 2 (Hybrid Regex Fallback):** If Stage 1 fails, enter a hybrid mode.
+Use targeted, less-strict regular expressions to find and extract the JSON-like content of the `summary`, `course_of_action`, and `curator_activity` fields.
+Then, use a global regex to find all occurrences of the file object pattern (e.g., `{"path": "...", "content": "..."}`).
+These individually extracted, valid parts are then assembled into a valid `ParsedResponse` object.
+    4.  **Stage 3 (XML Fallback):** If both JSON-based methods fail, fall back to the original regex parser that looks for XML-style tags.
+    5.  **Best Practice:** When parsing LLM output that is intended to be structured, do not assume the structure will always be perfect.
+Implement a layered parsing strategy that can gracefully degrade from strict parsing (e.g., `JSON.parse`) to more flexible methods (like targeted regex) to maximize the success rate and recover as much data as possible from partially correct responses.

+---